rausches/samurai-standoff/README.md

-# samurai-standoff
+# Samurai Standoff
 This is a side project I came up with to pass time.
 The idea was to create something with simplistic controls akin to Flappy Bird that puts the player into a "trance."
 This was also a good opportunity to develop skills drawing pixel art and javascript implementation.
+The plan is to deploy this project as an app for mobile phones and to be fully functional offline.

+The controls and goal of this game are simple.
+The second you see the glint of your enemy's blade is the moment he lets his guard down--and for you to land a devastating counterattack.
+Defeat as many opponents as possible in a duel-like setting!